 - You have signs and symptoms of a urinary tract infection:

 - Urinating more often or waking from sleep to urinate

 - Urine that smells bad

 - Pain or cramping in your lower abdomen (if you have still have feeling in this area)

 - You feel that you need sexual counseling or education.

-- You have questions or concerns about your sexual function that have not been answered.
+- You have questions or concerns about your condition or care.

-- You think you may have a sexually-transmitted disease.
+- You have a sudden throbbing headache.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.